 Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties 19.
-Respond to all requests for information in a timely manner, facilitate missions requested by the Committee, provide credible and reliable information and ensure consultation with relevant stakeholders including local communities and indigenous peoples.20.
-Refrain from influencing the Committee's deliberations and decision Belgium considers that "consideration should also be given to implementing Article 172 and the questioning of the Committee by third parties.
-The participation and involvement of communities ensures the successful implementation of the Convention, but it is important to avoid using the Convention as a means to apply pressure and interfere in the States' management".
-The Czech Republic supports "without further amendments the wording of this principle." making through lobbying before and during the World Heritage Committee sessions (Rules of Procedure , Rules 22.5, 22.6 and 22.7).
-In particular, the States Parties shall observe the requirement concerning conduct during voting stipulating that "After the Chairman has announced the beginning of voting, no one shall interrupt the voting" (Rules of Procedure, Rule 36).
+Refrain from influencing the Committee's deliberations and decision making through lobbying before and during the World Heritage Committee sessions (Rules of Procedure , Rules 22.5, 22.6 and 22.7).
+In particular, the States Parties shall observe the requirement concerning conduct during voting stipulating that " After the Chairman has announced the beginning of voting, no one shall interrupt the voting " (Rules of Procedure , Rule 36).
 See comment by Belgium in paragraph 2 of the section "Purpose and scope" and in points I.iii, II.4, II.6 and II.8.
 The Czech Republic supports "without further amendments the wording of this principle."
-21. Voluntarily be restrictive with new nominations to ensure a more representative and balanced World Heritage List where the State Party is already well represented on the World Heritage List.
+20. Voluntarily be restrictive with new nominations to ensure a more representative and balanced World Heritage List where the State Party is already well represented on the World Heritage List.
 See comment by Belgium in paragraph 2 of the section "Purpose and scope" and in points I.iii, II.4, II.8 and II.20.
 The Czech Republic supports "the spirit of this point; nevertheless it would be welcomed clearer wording for better understanding.
 The Czech Republic proposes to delete the second part of the recommendation, as a number of already inscribed properties of the State Party is not a proper criterion, variety of heritage typology differs; the representative and balanced World Heritage List should be achieve through different tools e.g. thematic studies and filling the gaps."
-And therefore proposes the following amendement:

-Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties Voluntarily be restrictive with new nominations to ensure a more representative and balanced World Heritage List where the State Party is already well represented on the World Heritage List.
+And therefore proposes the following amendement: Voluntarily be restrictive with new nominations to ensure a more representative and balanced World Heritage List where the State Party is already well represented on the World Heritage List.